swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

-##### Famous writers quotations</em></p>
+##### Famous writers quotations</em>
     <p align="right">In the future, we will no longer need to  go to war, drugs enough to destroy civilization. – <br>
       <br>
       -- John, &nbsp;who celebrated his 92 years,  was asked : what do you assign &nbsp;your  advanced age to ?<br>
       -- To the doctors, to the doctors of course, repeated the old man.
-Yes,  doctors, I do not see them ever ! </p>
+Yes,  doctors, I do not see them ever !
     <p align="right">What is the use to keep pears for thirst,  if one failed, by lack of hygiene, to keep the thirst for pears ? <br>
       Professor Edouard Burlureux. <br>
       <br>
-      What is the use to keep apples for hunger, if we failed, by lack of hygienism,  to keep hunger for apples ? –</p>
+      What is the use to keep apples for hunger, if we failed, by lack of hygienism,  to keep hunger for apples ? –
     <p align="right">In an age where people counted the years  that remained to live, then the number of diseases they had I started the  second half of my life, without any disease.
 At 65, I had no diabetes or  insomnia or rheumatism, or affected prostate, or ill kidneys, or hepatitis, or  heart disease or asthma or sinusitis, or hypertension, or anything about  anything.
 Life begins at 60 for one who obeys the laws of Nature. <br>
-      Memoirs of an Easterner  hygienist.</p>
+      Memoirs of an Easterner  hygienist.
     <h1></h1>
     <h1><em>Ch.
 13The conduct during fasting</em></h1>
     <p align="right">p 91<br>